ShunyaByZero/katas/ADRs/002We-are-using-DDD.md

 **Positive:**

-- Easy to access evolve  the Architecture for new requirement
+- Easy to evolve  the Architecture for new requirement
-- Clear seperation of concern of bounded context
+- Clear seperation of concern for each bounded context
+- Every Bounded Context may have one or more aggregate
+-  Aggregate may have same name but have different meaning different Bounded Context (Context is king)
 - Seperation of responsibility based on the business capability
 - Seperate Domain services for Business Capability
 - We have combines the Back end for Front End Service with Domain Services to power the User Interface